tigera-solutions/aks-workshop-prep/README.md

    > Note: In the cloud shell, you are automatically logged into your Azure subscription.

-4. Ensure you are using the correct Azure subscription you want to deploy AKS to.
+4. [Optional] If you have more than one Azure subscription, ensure you are using the one you want to deploy AKS to.

    View subscriptions
    ```bash